-I love almost all herbs and spices.
+I’m in love with herbs and spices.
 Roots, barks, flowers, leaves.
-I love flavorings wherever they come from as long as they make my food tasty.
+I enjoy flavorings wherever they come from as long as they make my food tasty.

 And they always do.

 I adore them similar to children.
 They’re all different in their own way.

 Cinnamon is deliciously warm and earthy.
 Mint provides refreshing sweetness.
 Fresh ginger gives a bright zing to foods.
 Chili powder sets my mouth afire in the most wonderful way.
 Parsley’s light, green flavor feels like summer.
 And basil is my go-to for a savory Italian taste.